ijsdude/max_mortgage_calculator/README.md

    1. To be able to make requests to the API you need an API token
       1. Create a new `.env.local` in your root directory by copying the `.env` file.
 Now fill in the value at `API_KEY` to be able to make API requests.
    2. See next chapter `Api Documentation`, to find out what endpoints are available
-4. Run `docker-compose down --remove-orphans` to stop the Docker containers.
+4. Run `docker-compose down --remove-orphans` to stop the Docker containers

 ## Api documentation
 The API documentation can be found in the `/docs` directory in the root of this project.
 In here you will find a `swagger.yml` file.
 To open this go to https://editor.swagger.io/ and past in the code.